 Simply owning a tent opens up new worlds.
 Whether you carry it in the trunk of your vehicle, in a backpack, on your bike, in a canoe or kayak, a good tent creates a comfortable, dry, bug-free place.
 There are hundreds of tents on the market.
-Some, of course, are better than others, and getting

 Some basics to start

 Most modern tents have a floor of water-proof, coated fabric that will typically extend several inches up the sidewalls of a tent body made of a breathable fabric with windows for additional ventilation or of mesh for even more ventilation.

 Over the whole structure goes another layer of water-proof material, called a fly.
 It’s important to have at least some air circulating between the tent fly and the tent body -- otherwise the vapor from your breath will condense on the fabric of the fly as the night cools and you can create your own miniature rainstorm right inside the tent.
 Condensation is the reason you can’t just build a whole tent out of water-proof fabric.